AL-G/GooglePlacesExample/README.md

 # GooglePlacesExample
 <p>
-Queries the Google Places API Web Service to retrieve nearby places.</br>
+Queries the Google Places API Web Service to retrieve nearby places and display them on a map.</br>
 It uses an MVP architecture, dependency injection is used to provide a repository object an it includes unit tests and instrumented unit tests.
 <p>
 <b>Libraries used:</b></br>